threefoldtech/info_grid/src/getstarted/ssh_guide/ssh_wireguard.md

 # Deploy a Weblet with WireGuard Access

-The ThreeFold Dashboard proposes different [basic environments](../../dashboard/solutions/basic_environments_readme.md) and [ready community solutions](../../dashboard/solutions/ready_community_readme.md) in the form of easy-to-use weblets.
 For this guide on WireGuard access, we deploy a [Full VM](../../dashboard/solutions/fullVm.md).
 Note that the whole process is similar with other types of ThreeFold weblets on the Dashboard.

 * Go to the [ThreeFold Dashboard](https://dashboard.grid.tf/)
 * Select the weblet **Full Virtual Machine**